 Guidelines: This Appeal Hearing Tribunal is not dealing with questions of law and is not governed by the technical rules of evidence which may apply in courts.
 This Appeal Hearing Tribunal will seek to determine all ascertainable and relevant facts pertaining to the matter under consideration to arrive at a peer judgment and decision by the Appeal Hearing Tribunal that is fair to all of the parties.
 After the Appeal Hearing Tribunal has heard all of the evidence and testimony, we will go into executive session to render our decision.
 The decision will be based solely upon the arguments, evidence, and testimony offered during this appeal hearing.
 All parties or their representatives to these proceedings will be allowed a full opportunity to be heard on matters relevant to the issue.
 This Appeal Hearing Tribunal may rule at any time during this Appeal Hearing on the relevance of testimony being given.
-All parties giving testimony will be asked to swear or affirm that testimony given is the truth to the best of their knowledge.
+All parties giving testimony will be asked to affirm that testimony given is the truth to the best of their knowledge.
 A party may be represented by counsel.
 This Appeal Hearing Tribunal need not accept the statements of counsel as being the statements of their clients if it desires direct testimony.
 Counsel is present to advise and consult with their clients, and to speak for them subject to appropriate rulings or determinations by this Appeal Hearing Tribunal.
 This Appeal Hearing Tribunal will countenance no effort by any party or by counsel to any party to harass, intimidate, coerce, or confuse the Appeal Hearing Tribunal or any party to the proceedings.

-Swearing: At this time I will request that all persons present in the room who expect to testify at this appeal hearing stand and be sworn or make appropriate affirmation in lieu of being sworn.
-(The Chairperson should determine if any of the parties prefer affirmation in lieu of being sworn.)
-Please stand, raise your right hand and, following the question I pose, answer in the affirmative if you do so swear.
-"Do you swear that the statements you are about to make at this hearing are the truth, the whole truth, and nothing but the truth so help you God?"
+At this time I will request that all persons present in the room who expect to testify at this appeal hearing stand and make appropriate affirmation.

+Affirmation: Please stand, raise your right hand and, following the question I now pose, answer in the affirmative if you do so affirm.
+"Do you affirm that the statements you are about to make at this hearing are the truth, the whole truth, and nothing but the truth?"